Second Level - Pensions

 A new Single Public Service Pension Scheme applies to those who commenced employment on or after 1st January 2013.
 The minimum pension age for these teachers/lecturers is linked to the state pension age, currently 66.
 CL 07/2013 refers.

-NEW - Working post mandatory retirement Age
+Working post mandatory retirement Age

 The Public Service Superannuation (Age of Retirement) Bill was signed into law on 26th of December 2018.This law provides for an increase in compulsory retirement age for all public servants including teachers recruited pre-2004.